EduVault/example-app/README.md

-# example-app
+# mvp-frontend

-An example app using the eduvault sdk
+A demo app for using EduVault for user authentication and cloud data storage.